OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 A failed deployment will often leave a number of old resources laying around.
 Eventually these need to be cleaned up.
 This speaks directly to the [auditable deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments#auditable-deployments) pillar.

-To identify old resources, anything that can be tagged or labeled should include the following values by default:
+To identify old resources, anything that can be tagged or labeled should include the following keys (example values are also shown) by default:

 * `Octopus.Project.Id`: "projects-1"
 * `Octopus.Action.Id`: "8427fd24-17c8-4c7d-b32f-d2b8d51f2121"
-* `Octopus.Deployment.Id`: ""
+* `Octopus.Deployment.Id`: "8427fd24-17c8-4c7d-b32f-d2b8d51f2121"
 * `Octopus.RunbookRun.Id`: "runbookruns-86"
 * `Octopus.Step.Id`: "b6f8fd75-3acf-4186-a573-285a1aa11a9a"
 * `Octopus.Environment.Id`: "environments-4"